Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 give up their rights on the Duchy.

-According to the tradition she was so greedy that at the death of the pope on January 7, 1655 she was so busy plundering the papal apartment of its treasures that she did not care of arranging his burial.
+According to the tradition she was so greedy that at the death of the pope on January 7, 1655 she was so busy plundering the papal apartment of its treasures that she did not care to arrange his burial.

 The 1625 Jubilee was a low key event because of the Thirty Years' War; Pope Innocent X was determined to take advantage of the restored peace to ensure the